sjmoran/deeplpf-image-enhancement/README.md

 **Huawei Noah's Ark Lab**

-<p>Main repository for the CVPR 2020 paper **DeepLPF: Deep Local Parametric Filters for Image Enhancement**.
+<p>Main repository for the CVPR 2020 paper <b>DeepLPF: Deep Local Parametric Filters for Image Enhancement</b>.
 Here you will find a link to the code, pre-trained models and information on the datasets.
 Please raise a Github issue if you need assistance of have any questions on the research.
 </p>

 <p align="center">